rrybarczyk/stratum/docs/sv2-explaination.md

 RR TODO: explain sv1 and then how sv2 makes improvemnts.
 Sv2 is designed to be an improvement to SV1 where SV1 is lacking, the same message types are kept (where appropriate), in an attempt to ease the transition between protocols for miners.
 Stratum V1 messages are formatted in plain-text JSON.
-This is great for human-readability, and has historically made mining more accessible fr new miners.
+This is great for human-readability, and has historically made mining more accessible for new miners.
 However these messages packets are very verbose, resulting in high bandwidth consumption.
 Reducing bandwidth consumption is more important now more than ever in order to properly support the highly competitive nature of today's mining ecosystem.
 Stratum V2 implements a lean binary protocol which greatly reduces bandwidth consumption, decreasing the stale job rate.